fdifrison/intergalacticGuidesForCoders/UserGuides/Blockchain_101.md

 * <https://faucet.rinkeby.io/> -> works only with Twitter

 # Developer stuff

 ## `Remix`

 Is the starting point for solidity developer; an IDE useful to learn how to write and deploy smart contract with the aid of metamask.
 You can deploy locally (Js VM) or on a real blockchain.

+# Solidity

+Is the programming language that interacts with the ethereum blockchain.

+## `Initialization`

+Every smart contract have to start with the following statement:

+    pragma solidity >= 0.6.0 < 0.9.0;
+where the version of solidity is stated (from 0.6.0 to 0.9.0 in this case). when using `^0.6.0` it means that the accepted solidity version are from 0.6.0 above.

+## `Contracts`

+The smart contract body is contained inside the class definition:

+    contract Name { }

+## `Functions`

+Functions are defined as follow:

+    function func_name(type var_name) public {
+        my_var = var_name;
+    }

+where `type` is the variable type (es. uint256) and `public` is the `visibility attribute`

+## `Visibility`

+Depending on the use of a function/variable we can set its visibility constraint.
+If nothing is specified that the `default visibility` is set to `internal`.

+function and variable can be:

+* `internal`: can be used only in the current contract or in the ones deriving from it;
+* `external`: can be called from other contracts and transactions but cannot be called internally;
+* `private`: are only visible in the current contract;
+* `public`: are part of the contract interface so can be called both internally and externally.

+## `View and Pure Function`

+Are function that does not require a transaction on the blockchain (i.e. no gas fees are required).
+View function are used to display something to the contract interface while pure function are used to do simple arithmetics operations.

+    function retrieve() public view returns(var_type)  {
+            var;
+            }

+    function retrieve() public pure {
+            var + var;
+            }

+N.b a public variable (es. `uint256 public`) are a type of view function, meaning that their value can be inspected from the contract interface without requiring a blockchain transaction.

+## `Global and Function scope`

+Global scope is the space inside the contract parenthesis {}.
+If a variable is defined in the global scope it is callable by the functions inside the global scope.
+Instead, if a variable is defined in the function scope (i.e. the body of the function), then it won't be accessible from outside the function.